shatsky/lightning-image-viewer/README.md

 # Lightning Image Viewer

-This is a simple minimalistic lightweight image viewer with UX optimized for workflow with common file managers, mouse & non-retina display, replicating image viewing UX of some websites:
+This is a simple minimalistic lightweight image viewer with UX optimized for mouse workflow with common file managers and non-retina displays, replicating image viewing UX of some websites:

-- maximized shaped (if available) borderless window
+- maximized transparent borderless window
 - zoom with wheel (geometric series with 2^(1/2) multiplier)
 - drag with left mouse button pressed
 - close with left mouse button click (if no drag nor zoom were performed between button press and release events)

-This results in minimal required movements and distraction when opening random images from file manager, zooming into some detail and closing them.
+I. e. it feels like window is always sized and placed as current image presentation area, resizes and moves automatically when zooming and dragging image, and clicking on it anywhere closes it; resulting in minimal required movements and distraction when opening random images from file manager, zooming into some detail and closing them.

-Implemented with SDL2 and SDL2_image.
+Implemented in C with SDL3 and SDL3_image.

 ## Building

-You can use Nix expression to build&install with Nix (via `nix-env -i -f default.nix`), or use it as a reference to build&install manually (this is currently a single file project).
+You can use Nix expression to build&install with Nix (via `nix-env -i -f default.nix`), or use it as a reference to build&install manually (this is currently a single file project, see buildPhase in derivation.nix).

-SDL2 currently has an issue with window shaping on X11 (not sure about other supported platforms): on repeated SDL_SetWindowShape() shape bitmask isn't cleared, so pixel which has became opaque cannot become transparent again (will stay black, as that's default color for clearing SDL2 render buffer).
-Nix expression builds custom SDL2 with micro patch fixing this.
+Note: Nix expression tested against stable nixpkgs 24.11, broken against previous 24.05 (SDL3 is not even in 24.11 yet, so I copied Nix expression for SDL3 from open PR which depends on nixpkgs changes added between these)

 ### Building for Windows

-This is how I currently build self-sufficient Windows binary on NixOS:
+This is how I currently build Windows binary on NixOS:
 - env with x86_64-w64-mingw32-gcc: `nix-shell -p pkgsCross.mingwW64.pkgsBuildHost.gcc`
-- download and extract https://github.com/libsdl-org/SDL/releases/download/release-2.30.9/SDL2-devel-2.30.9-mingw.tar.gz and https://github.com/libsdl-org/SDL/releases https://github.com/libsdl-org/SDL_image/releases/download/release-2.8.2/SDL2_image-devel-2.8.2-mingw.tar.gz
+- download and extract https://github.com/libsdl-org/SDL/releases/download/preview-3.1.6/SDL3-devel-3.1.6-mingw.tar.gz and https://github.com/libsdl-org/SDL_image/releases/download/preview-3.1.0/SDL3_image-devel-3.1.0-mingw.zip
-- build cmd (hacked this together with help of chatgpt without full understanding of Windows-specific opts, will leave here for now): `x86_64-w64-mingw32-gcc -v src/viewer.c -ISDL2-2.30.9/x86_64-w64-mingw32/include/SDL2 -ISDL2_image-2.8.2/x86_64-w64-mingw32/include/SDL2 -LSDL2-2.30.9/x86_64-w64-mingw32/lib -LSDL2_image-2.8.2/x86_64-w64-mingw32/lib -lmingw32 -l:libSDL2main.a -l:libSDL2.a -l:libSDL2_image.a -lwinmm -ldxguid -lsetupapi -lole32 -limm32 -lversion -loleaut32 -mwindows`
+- build cmd: `x86_64-w64-mingw32-gcc src/viewer.c -ISDL3-3.1.6/x86_64-w64-mingw32/include -ISDL3_image-3.1.0/x86_64-w64-mingw32/include -LSDL3-3.1.6/x86_64-w64-mingw32/lib -LSDL3_image-3.1.0/x86_64-w64-mingw32/lib -l:libSDL3.dll.a -l:libSDL3_image.dll.a -mwindows`
+- put SDL3-3.1.6/x86_64-w64-mingw32/bin/SDL3.dll and SDL3_image-3.1.0/x86_64-w64-mingw32/bin/SDL3_image.dll in same dir with binary

 Note: it might be possible to have unified Nix expr for cross building without using pre-built SDL, but `pkgsCross.mingwW64.SDL2_image` currently fails to build (seems that most pkgs are broken for mingwW64, though SDL2 itself builds successfully)